$40 Off New Client Exam with a Doctor…Book an Appointment Today. (mention this promo at time of visit to redeem)

 DVM

-Dr. McDowell has been practicing for the last 5 years here in the valley as a small animal and equine practitioner.
+Prior to joining the 360 team, Dr. McDowell practiced here in the valley as a small animal and equine practitioner.
 Her professional interests are in general practice and preventative medicine with special interests in oncology, dermatology, and comprehensive pain management - including alternative modalities such as acupuncture.

-Dr. McDowell is newly married and she and her husband enjoy spending as much time outside as possible.
+Dr. McDowell and her husband enjoy spending as much time outside as possible.
 They love taking their two dogs, Yoshi and Gage, hiking and camping in the summer, then skiing and snowshoeing in the winter.
-In her spare time, she also enjoys horseback riding and photography.
-They have a black kitty named Harold to round out their home.
+In her spare time, she also enjoys photography and riding her horse Ziggy.
+A foster fail black kitty named Harold rounds out the menagerie.

 DVM